-France wants rule of law sanctions on recovery budget
+France wants rule-of-law sanctions on recovery budget

 Beaune said sanctions should entail both legal and financial consequences.

-The comments follow the roll back of rights in Hungary and Poland, and amid on-going major corruption allegations at the highest levels the Czech Republic.
+The comments follow the roll back of rights in Hungary and Poland, and amid on-going major corruption allegations at the highest levels in the Czech Republic.

-Hungary and Poland had opposed rule-of-law conditions under the new recovery plans, agreed at a Brussels summit this month - in what critics say is a brazen attempt to maintain a stranglehold on the status quo.
+Hungary and Poland had opposed rule-of-law conditions under the new recovery plans, agreed at a Brussels summit last month - in what critics say is a brazen attempt to maintain a stranglehold on the status quo.

 EU member states had agreed to the recovery fund, along with the seven-year €1.1 trillion EU budget, over a marathon five-day summit.